 - Good friends listen well.
 This is a hard one for many people.
 To listen well does not mean to listen enough so that we can turn the conversation back to ourselves.
 Listening is a skill that requires great effort and self-control.
 But when we listen well it shows others how much we truly value what they are saying.

 - Good friends are loyal.
 The superglue of a good friend is loyalty.
-Loyalty shows a dedication to love and protect our friends even if they don’t remain in our lives.
+Loyalty shows a dedication to loving and protecting our friends even if they don’t remain in our lives.
 We should strive to protect someone’s secrets and character even if we are hurt.
 When a friendship ends, loyalty should keep us from reducing them to the equivalent of our hurt and loss.